PaloAltoNetworks/GPSkillets/remote_access_set/README.md

 ## Usage

 Run the skillet, copy/paste set commands into the CLI, then download/activate the desired GlobalProtect client on the gateway.

+Note: When pasting to the CLI ```set cli scripting-mode on``` can be used to enhance entry of large blocks of set commands.